I have been requested more than once to write an easy-to-follow tutorial to run C++ programs in Linux.

-- how to compile and run C++ programs in Ubuntu Linux
+- how to compile and run C++ programs in Linux terminal

 - how to setup Eclipse for C++ development in Ubuntu Linux

-Do note that I am using Ubuntu Linux while writing this article but same steps are valid for other Linux distributions based on Ubuntu such as Linux Mint, elementary OS etc.
+Do note that I am using Ubuntu Linux while writing this article but the same steps are valid for other Linux distributions based on Ubuntu, such as Linux Mint, elementary OS, etc.

-If you want to do coding in Ubuntu Linux, you must install build-essential package.
+If you want to do coding in Ubuntu Linux, you should install build-essential package.
 It consists of various software that you will need to compile programs, including gcc and g++ compilers.

-Method 1: Compile and run C++ program in Ubuntu Linux
+Method 1: Compile and run C++ program in Linux terminal

-Once you have the build-essential installed, you are ready to code in C++.
+Once the build-essential is installed, you are ready to code in C++.
 I believe that you already know how to code in C++, even a little bit.
-Our main aim is to see how to compile and run C++ programs in Linux.
+Our main aim is to see how to compile and run C++ programs in the terminal.

-Let’s take an example of Swap program C++ which I wrote in a file named swap.cpp.
+Let’s take an example of the swap program which I wrote in a file named swap.cpp.
 The content of this file is the following: